Lorena591/EMI-Experimental-Temperature-Variations/README.md

 Cite Github repository:

- - Dias, L. L., Gonsalez-Bueno, C. G. & Bueno, D. D. (2023), EMI-Experimental-Beam-Temperatura-Variations, GitHub Repository, https://github.com/Lorena591/EMI-Experimental-Beam-Temperature-Variations
+ - Dias, L. L., Gonsalez-Bueno, C. G. & Bueno, D. D. (2023), EMI-Experimental-Beam-Temperatura-Variations, *GitHub Repository*, https://github.com/Lorena591/EMI-Experimental-Beam-Temperature-Variations.

 If you are using a LaTeX Editor, you can cite this repository using the BibTeX citation: